-Because this all-natural frose is frozen, you can keep the blended rose and strawberry mixture in your freezer for a few days before serving it.
+Want to prep this frose recipe in advance?
+You can keep the blended wine and strawberries mixture in your freezer for a few days before serving it.
 As long as you keep it in a sealed container, your frose should keep well in the freezer!
 Try not to keep it frozen for too long though, since the fresh strawberries and the rose wine lose some of their flavor once frozen.

 What makes this the best frosé recipe?

-The secret to this frose recipe: we add a splash of room temperature rose when serving!
-This makes it just sweet enough (since freezing rose dulls the sweetness).
+- It’s got a splash of wine when serving.
+The secret to this frose recipe: add a splash of room temperature rose when serving!
+This makes it just sweet enough, since freezing the wine dulls the sweetness.
 It also brings in a nice slushy texture.

 More rose drinks

 Love rosé?
-Here are a few more tasty rose drinks with this sweet tart wine:
+Here are a few more tasty rose drinks with this rosy wine:

-- Rose Sangria Just a handful of ingredients and fruit make a light and fruity summer drink that everyone will be talking about.
+- Rose Sangria or Strawberry Sangria Just a handful of ingredients and fruit make a light and fruity summer drink that everyone will be talking about.

 - Rosé Spritzer Add bubbles to your favorite rosé wine to make the perfect summer drink.